Father’s Day Advice from Eli

 If Eli could come back today to talk to us about parenting, what would he say?
 We have seen that Eli made some big mistakes in his own parenting of his sons, and those mistakes resulted in some terrible consequences for Eli and his family.
 I believe Eli would have a lot to say to us as fathers today.
 He would be speaking from personal experience, and he would probably speak with a lot of passion and regret for the mistakes he made as a Dad.
 So let’s imagine Eli was back with us.
 What Fathers Day advice would he have for us today?
 I believe he would share the following four things.

 1. Put God first in your life (1 Samuel 2:27-29)

 First of all, he would tell you: Dads, put God first in your life.
 Let’s look at 1 Samuel 2:27-29:

 Now a man of God came to Eli and said to him, “This is what the LORD says: `Did I not clearly reveal myself to your father’s house when they were in Egypt under Pharaoh?
 I chose your father out of all the tribes of Israel to be my priest, to go up to my altar, to burn incense, and to wear an ephod in my presence.
 I also gave your father’s house all the offerings made with fire by the Israelites.
 Why do you scorn my sacrifice and offering that I prescribed for my dwelling?
 Why do you honor your sons more than me by fattening yourselves on the choice parts of every offering made by my people Israel?’
 (1 Samuel 2:27-29)

 Dads, the first thing Eli would tell you is put God first in your life.
 This was Eli’s first and greatest mistake.
 He did not put God first.
 He had other priorities.
 He had other concerns.

-Fathers, if Eli were here today he would tell you to put God first in your life.
+Fathers, if Eli were here today, the first thing he would tell you is to put God first in your life.